Lean-Mean-Pet-Feeding-Machine/Lean-Mean-Pet-Feeding-Machine.github.io/README.md

 ![vet](/images/vetchat.png)

-Send messages to regiestered vets and they can answer.
+Send messages to registered vets and they can answer.

 ![forum](/images/forum.png)